robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Cronulla Sharks           (away) to beat 	Newcastle Knights         (home) with a probability of 	69.57%

 Robs Elo predicts 	Wests Tigers              (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	69.88%

+### Round 13 (generated 29/05/2018)

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	North Queensland Cowboys  (away) with a probability of 	70.15%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Cronulla Sharks           (away) with a probability of 	66.71%

+Robs Elo predicts 	Parramatta Eels           (home) to beat 	Newcastle Knights         (away) with a probability of 	67.50%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Wests Tigers              (away) with a probability of 	72.57%